-} The \(\beta\) balances the posterior reconstruction and the inference reconstruction, while the \(\alpha\) and the \(\gamma\) determines the trade-off between the reconstruction and the similarity of the two distributions.
-To show the effectiveness of these loss terms, we also compare the full loss \eqref{obj} with a loss only composed of the term 1 and 3 (similar to the loss in \cite{denton2018stochastic}), shown as \text{``SDVI loss term 1\&3"} in Table \ref{tab:avg_overall}.
+} The \(\beta\) balances the posterior reconstruction and the inference reconstruction, while the \(\alpha\) determines the trade-off between the reconstruction and the similarity of the two distributions.
+To show the effectiveness of these loss terms, we also compare the full loss \eqref{obj} with a loss only composed of the pixel reconstruction loss and the inclusive KL loss (similar to the loss in \cite{denton2018stochastic}), shown as \text{``SDVI loss term 1\&3"} in Table \ref{tab:avg_overall}.
 We also provide the theoretical explanation of the full loss in the supplemental material.

-\paragraph{Theoretical Explanation} To theoretically validate this loss function, we develop a variational lower bound which is inspired by the ELBO in \cite{kingma2013auto}.
-To maximize a sequence's probability \(P(\tilde{X}_{S:T})\).
-We can maximize the variational lower bound of its logarithm (See Appendix A in the supplemental material for details): {